ssu-humane/HerO/README.md

 - [humane-lab/AVeriTeC-HerO](https://huggingface.co/datasets/humane-lab/AVeriTeC-HerO) is our training dataset for the veraity prediction and justification generation model.
 We modify the [AVeriTeC dataset](https://huggingface.co/chenxwh/AVeriTeC) to be used for instruction training.

 - [humane-lab/Meta-Llama-3.1-8B-HerO](https://huggingface.co/humane-lab/Meta-Llama-3.1-8B-HerO) is our fine-tuned 8b model for veracity prediction and justification generation.
-We use Meta-Llama-3.1-8B as our base model.
+We use Meta-Llama-3.1-8B for base model.

 - [humane-lab/Meta-Llama-3.1-70B-HerO](https://huggingface.co/humane-lab/Meta-Llama-3.1-70B-HerO) is our fine-tuned 70b model for veracity prediction and justification generation.
-We use Meta-Llama-3.1-70B as our base model.
+We use Meta-Llama-3.1-70B for base model.

 You can use our provided models or train your own models using the training dataset we provide.